WICG/webpackage/README.md

 The expiration headers in Package Headers section prescribe the 'useful lifetime' of the package, with UA optionally indicating the 'stale' state to the user and asking to upgrade, or automatically fetching a new one.
 While offline, the expiration may be ignored (not unlike Cache-Control: no-cache) but once user is online, the UA should verify both the certificate and if the package Content-Location contains an updated package (per Package Headers section) - and replace the package if necessary.
 In general, if the device is online and the package is expired, and the original location has updated package, the UA should obtain a new one (details TBD).

->Why is there a Content Index that specifies where each part is, and also MIME-like 'boundaries' that separate parts in the package?
+>Why is there a Content Index that specifies where each part is, and also chunked encoding separate parts in the package?

 This is due to two main use cases of package loading: